RockefellerArchiveCenter/rac_aspace/README.md

 To do this:

-  1. Run unit tests and linters by consulting Tests section for instructions (You can use Git pre-commit hooks to run scripts before committing)
+  1. Run unit tests and linters by consulting Tests section for instructions
   2. Commit changes to your working branch and push the branch to the rac_aspace GitHub
   3. Open a pull request against master and use the Pull Request Template to describe the changes you are contributing